Persecution of Christians in the Eastern Bloc: Romanian People's Republic / Socialist Republic of Romania

-Once the Communists gained complete control of the church in Romania, they felt free to persecute its membership, which the hierarchy of the church turned a blind eye towards.
-When Nicolae Ceausescu (coming to power in 1965) gained increasing control, the only religious bodies that provided significant dissent to the regime were evangelical Protestants, who formed only a small portion of the population.
-The church in Romania gave complete submission to the authorities outwardly and focused its membership strictly on inner spirituality; the Romanian church did not receive much assistance from other Orthodox churches in the region.
+Once complete control of the church was achieved, the government felt free to persecute its membership, which the hierarchy of the church turned a blind eye towards.
+As Nicolae Ceausescu increasingly gained control, the only religious bodies that provided significant dissent to the regime were evangelical Protestants, who formed only a small portion of the population.

-Some religious revival occurred in Romania in the 1980s and engaged in more open religious practices, which the authorities tolerated.
-According to the United States Department of State, this toleration was accompanied by ruthless repression, with charismatic religious leaders subject to harassment, imprisonment and forced emigration (and also potentially killed).
-Religious congregations that were becoming larger in this revival had great difficulties in trying to enlarge their facilities, and some attempted to do so without permission with the government responding by tearing down the new construction.
+A notable Christian revival occurred in Romania in the 1980s, something which, according to the United States Department of State, was coupled by an increase in repression.
+Charismatic religious leaders were subject to harassment, imprisonment and forced emigration.
+Churches had difficulties in trying to enlarge their facilities to accommodate the influx of converts, and some which attempted to do so without permission had their buildings torn down.
 Printing and importing Bibles was very difficult, and reportedly Bibles could be pulped for making toilet paper.

 Widespread dissent from religious groups in Romania did not appear until revolution was sweeping across Eastern Europe in 1989.
 The Patriarch of the Romanian Orthodox Church supported Ceausescu up until the end of the regime, and even congratulated him after the state murdered one hundred demonstrators in Timișoara.
-It was not until the day before Ceausescu's execution on December 24, 1989 that the Patriarch condemned him as "a new child-murdering Herod".
+It was not until the day before Ceausescu's execution on December 24, 1989, that the Patriarch condemned him as "a new child-murdering Herod".

 In Romania, more than 5,000 Orthodox priests were imprisoned, and 400 priests from Romania's Eastern-rite were killed after their community was outlawed.
-The Orthodox archdiocese of Cluj, contains biographies of 1,700 church personnel jailed.
+The Orthodox archdiocese of Cluj contains biographies of 1,700 church personnel jailed.